“Some men see things as they are and ask why. I dream of things that never were and ask why not.” Robert Kennedy

 The St. Mark’s Meditation Center is a partnership of St. Mark’s Episcopal Church and the Insight Meditation Community of Washington.
 We endeavor to create a peaceful presence in the world, based on compassionate action, loving-kindness, and mindfulness.
 It is a place where we may be strengthened for service to others and to the world.

-The center’s sangha (community) meets regularly on Monday evenings from 7:30 – 9:00 pm in Baxter Hall at St. Mark’s Episcopal Church, 3rd & A Streets, SE, in the Capitol Hill neighborhood of Washington, D.C.
+The center’s sangha (community) meets regularly on Monday evenings from 7:30 – 9:00 pm at St. Mark’s Episcopal Church, 3rd & A Streets, SE, on Capitol Hill in Washington, D.C.
 Our weekly program begins with about 30-40 minutes of lightly guided meditation, followed by a “dharma talk” and group discussion.
 We welcome newcomers to our community and hope you will consider joining us.

 If you’re planning a first-time visit, please consider arriving between 7:15 and 7:25 to meet with regular attendees for informal conversation and questions about the sangha (our meditation community) and/ or practice.
 Early arrival also helps participants to get settled and transition to a new environment.